Discontinuing a prosecution

 11. If you simply fail to prove an offence at court, you should not seek to withdraw the charge, but should leave it for the magistrates to dismiss.

-12. If you intend to withdraw a charge at court, you should inform the clerk of your intention before the court convenes.
+12. If you intend to withdraw a charge at court, you should inform the legal adviser of your intention before the court convenes.
 At the hearing, you should formally notify the court that you wish to withdraw the charge in question.

 13. The prosecution may decide, before the trial begins, to offer no evidence on one or more of the charges.
 In exceptional cases, it may be appropriate to offer no further evidence after a trial has commenced (but before the prosecution case has closed – see above).
 For example, where the main prosecution witness gives hostile evidence, and the prosecution can offer no supporting evidence on which a court could convict, there may no longer be a realistic prospect of obtaining a conviction.

 14. You should inform the court that you do not wish to offer any (or any further) evidence.
 The magistrates will then dismiss the charge.

 - R v Grafton 4 All ER 609.
 Back to reference of footnote 1